Why Did George Kill Lennie

 Common Mistakes or Misunderstandings

 One common misunderstanding about George's actions is that he kills Lennie out of anger or frustration.
-However, the text clearly shows that George's decision is driven by love and a desire to protect Lennie.
-Another misconception is that George's act is purely selfish, a way to rid himself of the burden of caring for Lennie.
 While George does express moments of frustration throughout the novella, his final act is one of compassion.
-It's important to recognize that George's decision is not made lightly but is the result of careful consideration of Lennie's well-being and the circumstances they face.
+Still, the text clearly shows that George's decision is driven by love and a desire to protect Lennie.
+In practice, another misconception is that George's act is purely selfish, a way to rid himself of the burden of caring for Lennie. don't forget to recognize that George's decision is not made lightly but is the result of careful consideration of Lennie's well-being and the circumstances they face.

 FAQs